 Film Stardom, Celebrity, and Screen Performance

-Including Hollywood cinema during both the classical and contemporary periods, studio systems and economic / industrial infrastructure, key Hollywood films and filmmakers, genres including film noir, horror and action, Hollywood's relationship with cult and transnational production contexts, and cross-media enterprise.
-Also Hollywood and digital media, from Twitter to virtual reality production.
+Including Hollywood cinema during both the classical and contemporary periods, studio systems and economic / industrial infrastructure, key Hollywood films, filmmakers and actors, genres including film noir, horror and action, textual analysis and representation, Hollywood's relationship with cult and transnational production contexts, and cross-media enterprise, Hollywood franchise and marketing cultures; and Hollywood and digital and immersive media, from Twitter to virtual reality production.